 Squeek Plush and The Monster In The Bubble Book

 Squeek, the Monster of Innocence is a cotton candy pink little guy who lives in a bubble!
 As you can see by the look on his face, he’s shy and needs you to introduce him to the world.
 Just hold him in your arms and describe everything to him.
 You can be his teacher and show him all the fun things that are special in your life.
 Oh, and don’t forget, he’s the pip- “squeek” of the bunch so be gentle!

 Emotion Focus: Social Confidence, Shyness

-A go-to guide for anyone who is interested in helping kids thrive emotionally.
-Written by renowned Australian Child-psychologist, Dr. John Irvine in a collaborative venture with Andi Green, the creator of the WorryWoo Monsters, this book acknowledges the growing problem of anxiety in kids –everywhere, which calls for immediate and timely attention.
+These go-to guides are for anyone who is interested in helping kids thrive emotionally.
+Written by renowned Australian Child-psychologist, Dr. John Irvine in a collaborative venture with Andi Green, the creator of the WorryWoo Monsters, these handbooks acknowledges the growing problem of anxiety, worry, frustration & anger in kids everywhere, which calls for immediate and timely attention.

-Dr. John has tackled the issue by presenting sensible advice for parents, educators and other caretakers in his latest booklet.
-It includes background info on the origin of worry, an assessment guide to help determine the problem, as well as fun-filled activities to deal with the worries that kids encounter in today's society.
-Useful suggestions combined with a touch of the whimsical drawings of Wince, the main character from Don’t Feed the WorryBug, serve to keep the adults as well as children, engaged in meaningful dialogue.
+Dr. John has tackled these issue by presenting sensible advice for parents, educators and other caretakers.
+It includes background info, assessment guides to help determine the problem, as well as fun-filled activities to deal with the worry & frustration that kids encounter in today's society.
+Useful suggestions combined with a touch of the whimsical drawings serve to keep the adults as well as children, engaged in meaningful dialogue.